V-Dem Democracy Indices: Democracies

 Regimes that possess the rule of law and satisfy liberal principles.
 They provide checks and balances between legislative and judicial oversight of the executive branch, limitations on government to prevent the "tyranny of the majority", protect individual liberties, and provide equal access to and protection under the law.
 A fully developed rule of law is essential for liberal democracies, as it ensures decisions are implemented.
 It is sometimes referred to as a "Madisonian" democracy.

-Rankings

-The table below shows V-Dem Democracy rankings published for 2024.